sara-nl/spicercourse/extras/cloud-usage.md

 ### Run the analysis

-* Login to the pre-configured VM on HPC Cloud (ask for your username/password if you still don't have this).
+* Login to the pre-configured VM on HPC Cloud (ask the instructors for your username/password if you still don't have this).
 Once logged in download the analysis script and execute it:

 ```sh
 ssh username@spider.usersupport-cloud.surf-hosted.nl